Global Bond Markets

-A well-functioning and self-sustaining Capital markets are the underlying building blocks of a progressive economy.
+A well-functioning and self-sustaining Capital markets are the underlying building block of a progressive economy and global bond markets are one of the most significant enablers within the capital markets.
 Capital markets predominantly debt and equity are vehicles for the critical functioning of market and economy and provide liquidity, depth, transparency, the legal and regulatory framework for a smooth and continuous flow of credit across actors.
 As economies become more matured, capital markets become more sophisticated and intangible factors become more prominent including increased financial innovation, a tradition of public ownership and enhanced culture of trading, etc. 1

 As capital markets develop, they undergo two phases of development; an early and late phase.
 In the process, the role of operation infrastructure, policy analysis, and its implementation, legal and regulatory enforcement, presence of domestic investors especially institutions play a paramount role in driving participation among foreign (ancillary players) and retail investors.
 Furthermore, markets serve as a backbone for funding both central/federal